• About Us

 If a government official gives you incorrect information that causes you to miss your initial enrollment period, then you may not have to pay the entire penalty.
 However, you have to be able to prove that the government official gave you incorrect information.

-Remember to take details about who you spoke to, the date and time, what they said, their contact information and any other pertinent information.
+Remember to take details about who you spoke to, the date and time, what they said, their contact information, and any other pertinent information.
 You should do this every time you speak with someone in the government about Medicare.

-For additional information about Medicare, you can contact RCB & Associates, LLC, 616-233-9050 or ccreasey@rcbassociatesllc.com.
+For additional information about Medicare, and for easy and accurate sign-up, contact our team at RCB & Associates, LLC, 616-233-9050 or ccreasey@rcbassociatesllc.com.

 Follow Us